florian-vuillemot/florian-vuillemot.github.io/src/content/docs/azure-network/service-endpoints.md

 An Azure Service Endpoint is a network link that connects a VNet directly to an Azure service.
 Instead of routing traffic over the public internet, Service Endpoints ensure that communication stays on Azure's backbone.

 ## Key Features of Service Endpoints:
-- They provide **direct and secure access** to Azure services.
-- Traffic bypasses the public internet, reducing risks, latency and costs.
+- The Azure service must explicitly permit traffic originating from the VNet.
 - The communication is directly visible at the resource firewall level.
 - No IPs are consumed from the VNet.